Fix-It Tech Events

 Get involved: Fix-It Tech is run by volunteers and community partners

 Anyone can join the team to help run the program, coordinate outreach, plan locations and schedule, and of course help with repairs and share tech expertise during events.
-Contact the Fix-It Tech core team to discuss opportunities.
+Contact the Fix-It Tech team to discuss opportunities.
 Fix-It Tech is based on Hennepin County's Fix-It Clinics for household items.
 Also see Hennepin County's Fix-it Clinic website to volunteer to help with tech repairs or bring an item to be fixed.

 Fix-It Tech event goals